jolyn-s/ea-servicenow-guide-jolyn-demo/README.md

 - ```ironclad_msa_signer_name_attribute```: Set this to the attribute ID for the countrparty signer name atttibure in your MSA workflow.
 Signer attribute IDs are unique for each workflow.
 - ```ironclad_workflow_creator```: Set this to the email address of the Ironclad user you would like to use as the creator of all workflows launched from ServiceNow.
 - ```ironclad_nda_template```: Set this to the template ID for the NDA workflow in your Ironclad environment.
-## Configure Ironclad Webhooks
+# Ironclad Configuration
-Once the application is loaded, you need to retrieve the endpoints of the Scripted REST resources defined in the app and register them to receive webhooks from your Ironclad instance.
-In Studio, navigate to the Inbound Integrations -> Scripted REST Resources, and for each item in this list, select it and capture the "Resource path" in the details for the REST endpoint.
-The full endpoint URL will be the domain of your developer instance (see your browser address bar, typically this will be of the form "devXXXX.service-now.com").
+The ServiceNow application depends on some configuration that needs to be made in your Ironclad instance.
+Please refer to the corresponding [Ironclad Developer Hub solution guide](https://foobar.com) for details on the required Ironclad setup to enable the connectivity with this ServiceNow app.